Jesse Allen Litsch

 After a great 2008 season, Jesse had a rough start in 2009.
 During an outing against the Minnesota Twins on April 13th, he felt pain in his right forearm and elbow during the first inning.
 He soldiered on until the fourth inning before being pulled by manager Cito Gaston.
 He was then placed on the 15-day DL and Toronto called Bill Murphy up from their AAA affiliate in Las Vegas to replace Litsch on the roster, and never made it back to the majors that year.
 2010 was another frustrating season, as injuries limited him to 9 starts, during which he was an ineffective 1-5, 5.79.

 Litsch started the 2011 season in the Blue jays' starting rotation and made 8 starts in April and May, going 4-3, 4.66.
 He was injured again, and did not come back until late July, at which point the Jays had decided to use his as a power right-hander out of the bullpen, to take advantage of his excellent splits against right-handed batters.
 He settled quickly into his new role and earned his first major league save on August 10th against the Oakland Athletics.
+He was 6-3 wit ha save and a 4.44 ERA in 28 games on the year to end his MLB career at 27-27, 4.16 (104 ERA+).

 - AL Shutouts Leader (2008)